Controller Classes

 }

-The naming convention is for any route that generates a page to be prefixed with page, while routes that retrieve JSON or other structured data begin with get.
+The naming convention is that any route that generates a page is prefixed with page, while routes that retrieve JSON or other structured data begin with get.
 Methods that perform other options, like creating, updating, and deleting resources, should begin with the appropriate verb.

 You'll notice that $genus, $request and $response, the same parameters that were required when using a closure, are now the parameters for our route method.
 In our front controller, we can tell our routes to use a controller class method as follows: